Hair Loss Treatments

-Combination treatments are often the most successful way to tackle hair loss
+Combination treatments are often the most successful way to promote hair regrowth

 There are a variety of different combination therapy strategies.
 These hair loss treatments have often shown some of the best success rates in managing and counteracting male pattern hair loss.

 For example, a Dermatologic Clinics study said that combining finasteride and ketoconazole or minoxidil can help improve hair regrowth.
 These treatments can even be combined with hair restoration surgeries by applying them both before and after the procedure.
 Similarly, a study in the Journal of Cutaneous and Aesthetic Surgery found that the combination of minoxidil and microneedling was more effective than minoxidil on its own.